Alabama delegation reacts to Capitol ransacking

 Rep. Mo Brooks, a Republican from Huntsville led those efforts in recent weeks and spoke to Trump supporters Wednesday morning at a rally on the National Mall.

 "Today is the day American patriots start taking down names and kicking ass,” he said to supporters.
-Later, thousands from that rally depended upon the Capitol and stormed security barriers.
+Later, thousands from that rally descended upon the Capitol and stormed security barriers.

 When the Capitol was breached, Brooks tweeted several times from the House floor as Capitol Police locked the building down and evacuated lawmakers and staff.